RockAfeller2013/vibecoded/AI Harness/FDE.md

+# Fordward Deployed Engineer

-# Future of AI is to build your own Loops
+## Future of AI is to build your own Loops

 - LLM are a commododity
 - LLM have a mathamatical quardratic limit